CARTOON01/Note-app/README.md

     ```bash
     npm start
-    ```

     The application will be accessible at http://localhost:3000.

-## Usage
+##Usage

     Create a Note:

     Click on the "New Note" button to create a new note.
 Add a title, content, and organize it into folders or tags.

-    Edit and Delete Notes:
+    Delete Notes:

-    Users can edit and delete their notes as needed.
+    One can create and delete their notes as needed.

     Search for Notes: